Female Buddha Mantras

 Tara: Female Buddha Savioress

-Akasadhatvisvara is the female buddha who is the consort of Vairochana.
-Her name means “the sovereign lady of the sphere of infinite space.”
-She holds a blooming lotus in each hand and is associated with the symbols of the dharma cakra (the wheel of dharma) and the vajra-bell (lightning bell).
+Dhatvishvari is the female buddha who is the consort of Vairochana.
+Her full name Akasa Dhatvishvari means “the sovereign lady of the sphere of infinite space.”
+She holds a blooming lotus in each hand.
+On her right shoulder is the symbol of the dharma cakra (the wheel of dharma).
+On the left is the vajra-bell (lightning bell).
+Dhatvishvari is associated with the color white.

 In mandalas of the five dhayani buddhas and their consorts, Akasadhatesvari sits in the center of the mandala.
 Thus, she embodies and harmonizes the qualities of all of the female buddhas as well as their male counterparts.
 She is said to ride a lion.
 This may be a reference to the “lion’s roar” which is a the proclamation of the truth of the Buddha’s teaching.